nkn-ctrl/TryHackMe/Jr_Penetration_Tester/vuln.md

 4. The output of this search of songtitle.txt will determine whether the application informs the user that the song exists or not.

 ### Exploiting Command Injection
+Applications that use user input to populate system commands with data can often be combined in unintended behaviour.
+For example, the shell operators `;`, `&` and `&&` will combine two (or more) system commands and execute them both.
 Command Injection can be detected in mostly one of two ways:
 |method|Descriotion|
 |:----:|:----------|